 Like any road transport from the airport to the city, you may want to check that there aren’t major traffic jams going into the city.
 However, as the rate to get into Paris is fixed, even if the ride takes a long time due to traffic, they can’t charge you extra.

 Uber is a very popular app in Paris and quite reliable.
-The flat rate for Uber drivers, outside of surge periods, is 45€ between CDG and most destinations within Paris.
+There is no flat rate for Uber drivers, but will cost at least 45€ between CDG and most destinations within Paris.
 Other similar apps, like Chauffeur Privé and G7, also allow you to arrange transport from your phone.